How to Apply

 We offer free auditions to people whose financial circumstances may prevent them from applying to us.
 To be eligible for the free audition, you must meet all of the criteria listed below:

-• You are a resident in the UK
+- You are a resident in the UK and,

-• You live in a household with a gross annual income of below £35,000
+- You live with a single guardian with a gross annual income of below £30,000

 Please see the audition fee information below for those who are not eligible for an audition fee waiver.